NREL/streamm-tools/doc/source/benzene.rst

    mols/benzene/acc1_benzene_n1.xyz

-which is just a file containing the cartesian coordinates of a benzene molecule.
+which is just a file containing the Cartesian coordinates of a benzene molecule.
 You can view with your favorite viewer.
 The -r option is set to 1 to generate a single molecule rather than an oligomer::

    mols/benzene/acc1_benzene_n1.com